NoNinth/hello-world/README.md

 # hello-world
-Hi guys I just entered here for do cool jobs!
+Hi guys I just entered here to do cool jobs!
 Be patience>>>>>>>